textileio/papers/draft.md

 book, which allows for unresponsive addresses to eventually be removed.

 Log addresses can also change over time, and these changes are again advertised to peers via the push and pull mechanism (see [@sec:LogSync]).
-The receiving Ppeers can then update their local AddrBook to reflect the new address(es) of the Log.
+The receiving peers can then update their local AddrBook to reflect the new address(es) of the Log.

 Modern, real-world networks consist of many mobile or otherwise sparsely